gobbyo/kinetic-display/docs/assembly/actuatorassembly.md

 # Actuator Assembly

+This guide is essential for ensuring the actuators function reliably and integrate seamlessly into the display system.
+It provides detailed instructions for assembling the 30 actuators used in the Kinetic Display.
+Below are the key areas:

+1. **Components and Tools**: Lists all required components (e.g., motors, wires, connectors) and tools (e.g., soldering station, wire strippers, crimping tool).
+2. **Shaft Gear Installation**: Explains how to securely attach the shaft gear to the motor shaft using super glue and precise alignment.
+3. **Wire Preparation**: Details cutting, stripping, and soldering wires to motor terminals, ensuring proper polarity for clockwise and counterclockwise motion.
+4. **Dupont Connectors**: Guides the crimping and housing of Dupont connectors for easy connection to the digit PCB.
+5. **Motor Mount Assembly**: Covers assembling the motor mount, pinion gear, and shaft, ensuring smooth operation without jamming or sticking.

 There are 30 actuators in the display, 7 per digit and 2 for the colons (4 digits x 7 segments + 2 colons = 30 total actuators).
 The diagrams below identify the various parts and composition of the actuator.

 Fully assembled actuator with segment and back stopper.